dennisseah/simple/design-docs/commands/inheritFromConfigYaml.md

 export const populateInheritValueFromConfig = (
   options: CommandOption[], # from json decorator
-  config: ConfigYaml,       # from config.yaml
+  config: ConfigValues,     # from config.yaml
   values: CommandValues     # user input
 ): void => {
   if [config && options] # do nothing if these are absent